Margaret Morton (photographer)

-Margaret Morton (Née Willis; October 16, 1948 – June 27, 2020) was an American photographer, author, and professor of visual arts.
+Margaret Morton (Née Willis; October 16, 1948 – June 27, 2020) was an American photographer, author and professor.
 She was a School of Art Professor at Cooper Union.
 For several decades beginning in the late 1980s, Morton's body of work largely depicted communities of homeless people in New York City.
 She published a number of photo collections in books, usually supplemented by detailed interviews with the photos' subjects.
 Her work was noted for depicting human stories within communities that were both highly structured and quite temporary, often shortly before their forcible destruction by New York Cities authorities.
 Her success in documenting poverty in New York City has been compared to the work of Jacob Riis.

 Early life and education

 Morton was born on October 16, 1948, in Akron, Ohio.
 She attended Kent State University, graduating in 1970.
 In 1971, Morton married Thomas Judson Morton, and the two later divorced.
 She then became a graduate student at The Yale University School of Art, and obtained an MFA in 1977.